 4. Get Chowder at the Market Grill

-• Claims to the “best chowder” abound in the neighborhood, but take the advice of this local who has tried them all and head to Market Grill right in the thick of the market.
+Claims to the “best chowder” abound in this neighborhood, but take the advice of this local who has tried them all and head to Market Grill right in the thick of the market.
 If you’re lucky, you’ll get to watch the fish delivered for your lunch – from the fish market 12 feet away!

-• 80% of tourists only see the main thoroughfare, but there is so much more going on if you adventure downstairs and check out the halls leading off the main markets.
+80% of tourists only see the main thoroughfare, but there is so 👏🏽 much 👏🏽 more 👏🏽 to Pike Place if you adventure downstairs and check out the halls branching off from the main markets.

 6. Chew gum and be a part of the weird communal art that is the Gum Wall

-7. Check out the food counter at Oriental Market.
+7. Check out the food counter at Oriental Mart.

 I could recommend a dozen restaurants in Pike Place Market.
 But second only to chowder on a cold day, my favorite is Chef Leila’s Chicken Adobo – served with a side of sass.
 If you’ve never tried Filipino food, the time is now.
-Owner Laila’s well-known snark just adds charm to this local favorite which recently won a James Beard award for being an American classic.
+Owner Leila’s well-known attitude just adds charm to this local favorite- which recently won a James Beard American Classic award.

 8. Buy Cheap Flowers

-• If travel plans mean you can’t take home a bouquet, you can still have the experience (and a cheap souvenir) just ask to purchase $1 worth of filler flowers and press them in your travel journal.
+💡 Hint: If travel plans mean you can’t take home a bouquet, you can still have the experience (and a cheap souvenir) Just ask to purchase $1 worth of filler flowers and press them in your travel journal.

-10. Catch a mini-show by hanging out at the Pastry Pet booth.
+10. Catch a mini-show by Stopping at the Pastry Pet booth.

-• Work your way through the market one small bite at a time.
+I recommend working your way through the market one small bite (or split entrees) at a time.
 Don’t forget the humble fruit stands- which offer often unusual produce at peak freshness.

 12. Sample what’s in season.

-• Offerings vary by season, but if you make it during Ranier Cherry season (usually the month of June, give or take a week) you will be ruined for life in the best possible way.
+Offerings vary by season, but if you make it during Ranier Cherry season (usually the month of June, give or take a week) you will be ruined for life in the best possible way.

-13. Try an almond croissant and latte at Le Panier, Pike Place’s famous french bakery
+13. Try an almond croissant from Pike Place’s famous french bakery

-• Find the unmarked pink door in Post Ally to reveal a mid-priced local favorite restaurant featuring cabaret & trapeze artists on weekends.
+Open the unmarked pink door in Post Ally to reveal a beloved local restaurant, the Pink Door.

-• They’ll push the lasagne, but I’d get into a fistfight to win their meatball-stuffed baguette or herbed french fries.
+Your waiter will recommend the lasagne (it’s okay), but I’d get into a fistfight to win their meatball-stuffed baguette or herbed french fries.

 15. Ride an iconic Washinton State Ferry

-• If you have daylight left, head a few blocks to the ferry dock.
-You can’t beat the $8 roundtrip ticket for a sunset cruise across the Puget Sound.
+If you have daylight left, head a few blocks to the ferry dock.
+You can’t beat the $9 roundtrip ticket for a sunset cruise across the Puget Sound.
 Here’s everything you need to know about riding a WSF Ferry.

 What to Pack for a Day at Pike Place Market in Seattle

-In many ways, packing for a day at Pike Place is just like packing for a day at most tourist spots, with a few pretty important exceptions that I’ve explained below.
+In many ways, packing for a day at Pike Place is just like packing for a day at most tourist spots, with a few pretty important exceptions that I will explain below.

 As I’ve become an unofficial tour guide of Pike for friends visiting from out of town, I’ve learned a lot about how to pack and prepare for a day at Pike Place and avoid many of the common mistakes.
 Here’s my list.